Out of This Earth: Working with Earth Pigments, Soya Milk & Textiles

 This practical three-day course with textile artist Claire Benn is designed to introduce you to an ecological method of binding earth (or mineral) pigments to textiles using soya milk.
 Out of This Earth will explore a wide range of approaches and enable you to get to grips with the process and return home with a wide variety of samples – of a size that could be used for stitch or embroidery, cushions, quilt-making or small bags.

 During the course you will be:

 - Collecting and processing your own earth pigments and using purchased pigments to explore their difference.

 - Making your own pigments sticks/crayons and learning how these can be used in your ongoing practice.

-You will leave the three days with understanding of and experience in:
+You will leave the three days with an understanding of and experience in: